OStubbs/PyVantagePro/README.rst

 * Getting some information about the station, such as date and firmware version.
 * Various types of connections are supported
 * Comes with a command-line script
-* Compatible with Python 3.x
+* Compatible with Python 3.7 and above (tested in 3.11)

 Installation